 6. It’s an Old Unit

 Unfortunately, old heat pumps tend to have one problem after another.
 As mechanical components age, they break down more frequently.
-If your heat pump is old, then you’ll probably have to replace it soon.
+If your heat pump is old, you’ll probably have to replace it soon.

 7. You Could Have a Broken Thermostat

 Thermostats are often the reason that heat pumps stop working.
-If there’s no power, a tripped fuse, fried internals, dead batteries, or even just small malfunctioning parts, your thermostat could prevent the pump from heating your home.
-The good news is that most thermostats aren’t too expensive.
-Try out this Heagstat Thermostat to program your heat pump for cheap.
+If there’s no power, a tripped fuse, fried internals, dead batteries, or even small malfunctioning parts, your thermostat could prevent the pump from heating your home.

 8. Thermostat Might Be on the Wrong Settings